edfcbz/task-api-rest-spring-360agency-test/README.md

 * 3 - IDE Development.
 The project was developed Eclipse Version: 2020-06 (4.16.0) Build id: 20200615-1200
 * 4 - The source code from https://github.com/edfcbz/task-api-rest-spring-360agency-test
 * 5 - Database client as MySql Workbench.
 The project choose HeidiSQL 64 bits Version 11.0.0.5919 Build 2020-03-17 17:05:04
-* 6 - Http request tool as Postman
+* 6 - Http request tool as Postman or similar

 ## 🚀 Starting Database and Environment